-VIOLATION CONSEQUENCES

-Leaving campus without permission.
+VIOLATION Leaving campus without permission.

 Penalty at the discretion of administration depending on circumstances.
-May include parent conference, counseling, detention, suspension, referral to attendance review committee or review committee or recommendation for long-term suspension/expulsion.
+May include parent conference, counseling, detention, suspension, referral to attendance review committee or recommendation for long-term suspension/expulsion.
 Referral to school social worker for possible referral to juvenile court.